sroscoe2/CS222-Lab01/readme.md

 2. The JAR file, `joda-time-2.0.jar` has been included in the project in the `lib` folder.
-External libraries are usually kept in a hierarchy of folders like this (you can create your own folders by right-clicking the project and selecting "Add folder to workspace").
+External libraries are usually kept in a hierarchy of folders like this (you can create your own folders by right-clicking the project and selecting "New Folder", or clicking the plus button at the top by a picture of a folder).
 3. *If there are compilation errors in `Birthday.java`*, open the "JAVA PROJECTS" menu at the bottom of the Explorer view.
 4. Scroll down to "Referenced Libraries", and click the plus button.
 5. Navigate to the `joda-time-2.0.jar` file and select it.